 First of all, the best reason for fishing off the promenade is you can leave those sweaty old waders at home.
 Not that wearing waders is a problem but sometimes for me personally standing in the water can be hard work, especially if it’s the pitch black of night.
 Remember, we still want to keep our lighting away from the water so walk away from the area or face away from the sea when changing your lure.

 How Would You Land A Big Bass From The Prom?

-Well first off, it is also good practice, to fish with someone else for safety reason, especially lure fishing for bass.
+Well first off, it is also good practice to fish with someone else for safety reasons, especially lure fishing for bass.
 Honestly, you don’t know what or who could be thrown at you.
 Sometimes, the promenades have either a slope so yachts and small boats can access the water of a trailer.
 Other promenades have steps to get down the sand or rocks.
-PLEASE NOTE: THESE STEPS, SLOPES AND SLIPPWAYS CAN BE COVERED IN SEAWEED YOU DO NOT WANT TO SLIP OVER TRYING TO LAND A FISH.
+PLEASE NOTE: THESE STEPS, SLOPES AND SLIPWAYS CAN BE COVERED IN SEAWEED YOU DO NOT WANT TO SLIP OVER TRYING TO LAND A FISH.